addle-guy/tgquiz_bot/README.md

 # tgquiz_bot
-One more quiz-bot for your shit-talk goups in tg
+One more quiz-bot for your shit-talk groups in tg